noname007/blogpost/Effective_CPP.md

 - Make sure that  objectas are initalized before they're used
 	- sometimes the initialization list must be used, even for built-in types .
 For example ,data members that are const or references must be initialized.
 	- to avoid using objects before they're initialized, you need to do only three things .First ,manualy initialize non-member objects of build-in types.Second ,use member initialization lists to initialize all parts of an object.Finally , design around the initialization order uncertainty that afflicts non-local static objects defined in separate translation units.
+- Know what functions C++ silently writes and calls